 The primary causes of ischemic stroke include cerebral embolism and cerebral thrombosis:

-Cerebral embolismis a clot that forms in a part of the body outside the brain.
+Cerebral embolism is a clot that forms in a part of the body outside the brain.
 A cerebral embolism travels through the bloodstream and lodges in an artery that supplies blood to the brain.
-This blocks blood flow to the brain, resulting in an ischemic stroke.
+This blocks blood flow to the brain.

-Cerebral thrombosisoccurs due to a buildup of plaque and inflammation in the brain arteries.
+- Cerebral thrombosis occurs due to a buildup of plaque and inflammation in the brain arteries.
 This is called atherosclerosis.
 Atherosclerosis narrows the brain arteries and reduces the amount of oxygen-rich blood that reaches the brain tissue, which can lead to symptoms of a transient ischemic attack (TIA), a warning sign of an impending stroke.
 Arteries narrowed by atherosclerosis are more likely to develop a blood clot (cerebral thrombosis) that completely blocks blood flow to an area of the brain.
-This is an ischemic stroke.

-The second type of stroke, hemorrhagic stroke, is caused by cerebral hemorrhage.
+Hemorrhagic stroke is caused by cerebral hemorrhage (bleeding).
 A cerebral hemorrhage occurs when an artery in the brain breaks open or leaks blood into the surrounding brain tissue, causing a buildup of pressure and damage to brain tissue.
 A ruptured brain aneurysm can cause a cerebral hemorrhage and hemorrhagic stroke.

 What are the risk factors for stroke?

-Atherosclerosis (buildup of plaque on the walls of the coronary arteries; atherosclerosis is a type of arteriosclerosis)
+Atherosclerosis (buildup of plaque on the walls of the coronary arteries)

 Brain aneurysm (life-threatening bulging and weakening of a brain artery)